nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 When the property is called as a getter (i.e. with one argument), it works the same way it always had.

 When the property is called setter, it sets the properties it needs to but doesn't just return `fullNameString` like the previous version did.
-Instead, it allows the getter logic to run which honor's `firstName`'s and `lastName`'s decisions about how they should handle being set.
+Instead, it allows the getter logic to run, which honors `firstName`'s and `lastName`'s decisions about how they should handle being set.

 Not only is this version more correct, it is shorter and more DRY.

 ## Conclusion

 Getters and setters are an important part of data binding in Ember.js.
-Unfortunately,  they can be confusing if you haven't experimented a lot and read the source (which you shouldn't have to do).
+Unfortunately,  they can be confusing if you haven't experimented a lot and read the source, which you shouldn't have to do.

-Ember.js is a young technology and for most of use presents a new paradigm.
+Ember.js is a young technology and presents a paradigm that's new for most of us.
 If you have other insights, techniques, best practices, or critiques, I'd love to hear them.